tempus fugit : time flies

 Questions like these led us to make Calcutta, a unique theatrical show exploring period crossover between European Baroque & Indian Classical musicians in the 18th century.

-But first, we need to fund it: and that's where you come in.
+But first, we need to fund our tour -- and that's where you come in.

 what's the history behind the project?